An American Colony

 - SUBJECT LISTING: Pacific Northwest / History, History / American History

-Alaska has not evolved in a vacuum.
-It has been part of larger stories: the movement of Native peoples and their contact and accommodation to Western culture, the spread of European political economy to the New World, and the expansion of American capitalism and culture.
+Alaska often looms large as a remote, wild place with endless resources and endlessly independent, resourceful people.
+Yet it has always been part of larger stories: the movement of Indigenous peoples from Asia into the Americas and their contact with and accommodation to Western culture; the spread of European political economy to the New World; the expansion of American capitalism and culture; and the impacts of climate change.

 Authors & Contributors

-Stephen Haycox , professor of history at the University of Alaska Anchorage, is author of Frigid Embrace: Politics, Economics and Environment in Alaska and coeditor of An Alaska Anthology: Interpreting the Past.
+Stephen Haycox is Distinguished Professor Emeritus of history at the University of Alaska Anchorage.
+He is author of Frigid Embrace: Politics, Economics, and Environment in Alaska and Battleground Alaska: Fighting Federal Power in America’s Last Wilderness and coeditor of An Alaska Anthology: Interpreting the Past.

 Deeply and methodically researched, carefully and accurately presented, Haycox’s argument is clear: Alaska’s people have been relatively powerless to determine their future, despite being the ones who best know Alaska.
 As debate continues over the exploitation of Alaska’s remaining oilfields, this is a point of view that must be heard.- Booklist